cs7org/DaceDSX/README.md

 3. Open Docker and run Kafka:
  * docker-compose up -d
  * docker-compose ps
-4. Make sure the config.propertiesfile is next to the jar files
-5. Run the SimService:
+4. Run the SimService:
 * (sudo) java -jar ./path_to/SimService-0.1-jar-with-dependencies.jar
-6. Run the SendScenarioObject with your scenario file as input
+5. Run the SendScenarioObject with your scenario file as input
 * (sudo) java -jar ./path_to/SendScenarioObject.jar ./path_to_scenario/scenario_file.json

 ## What to do to compile the SumoWrapper: